figure 3: an example of a healthy reward system

 Ray Blanchard, a psychologist with the Centre for Addiction and Mental Health (CAMH) developed an objective test to determine the presence of autogynephilia.
 Blanchard defines autogynephilia as “a male’s propensity to be sexually aroused by the thought of himself as a female” (Blanchard, 1989, p.
 616).
 He derived the term from its Greek roots, love of oneself as a woman (Blanchard, 1991, 2005), and later, he expanded the term to denote “a male’s paraphilic tendency to be sexually aroused by the thought or image of himself as a woman and refers to the full range of erotically arousing cross-gender behaviors and fantasies” (1991, p.
 235).
 The definition is not limited to male-to-female transsexuals.
 Auto-eroticism exists in non-transsexuals as well, including cross-dressers with transvestic fetishism or transgendered natal males who do not identify as female on a persistent basis.

-However, autogynephilia is much broader than simply a thought that produces sexual arousal.
-Augynephilia is the euphoria and exhileration as a result from the thoughts surrounding gender transition, which satisfy the diagnostic characterists of a behavioral addiction.
+However, automorphophilia is much broader than autogynephilia (e.g., the thought that produces sexual arousal).
+Automorphophilia is the euphoria and exhileration as a result from the thoughts surrounding gender transition, which satisfy the diagnostic characterists of a behavioral addiction.
 [Click here to read the diagnostic characteristics of behavioral addictions].
-An individual with an affected autogynephilic addiction disorder engages in thoughts with ever increasing intensity surrounding gender transition to get the same level of satisfaction.
+An individual with an affected automorphophilic addiction disorder engages in thoughts with ever increasing intesity surrounding gender transition to get the same level of satisfaction.

 In addition to Blanchard, Michael Bailey also developed an objective test for autogynephilia.
 However, Bailey's test is much simpler than Blanchard's, which reportedly includes approximately one hundred questions.